 • Free entry.

-• Right by the bridge, there are souvenir shops, 3-4 restaurants and taverns, and small hotels where you can stay overnight.
+• Right by the bridge, you’ll find souvenir shops, 3–4 restaurants and taverns, and small hotels for overnight stays.

-• Parking is paid during the high season – 2 euros per car.
+• Parking during high season costs 2 euros per car.

 djurdjevic bridge montenegro

-• Đurđevića Tara Bridge was built before World War II.
+• The Đurđevića Tara Bridge was built before World War II.

-• After the war, the bridge was rebuilt in just a week.
-It turned out that the engineer who designed and blew it up had calculated everything so that the load-bearing arches wouldn’t be damaged in the explosion, making it easy to rebuild.
+After the war, the bridge was reconstructed within a week.
+Remarkably, the engineer had designed the bridge so that the explosion wouldn’t damage the supporting arches, making it easy to restore.

-Today, with the development of the road network, the bridge no longer plays such a crucial role.
-But for tens of thousands of people, it’s still the only road to the coast.
+Today, with the development of the road network, the bridge no longer plays such a vital role but remains the only route to the coast for thousands of people.

 tara bridge

-Viewpoints on Đurđevića Tara Bridge and the Tara River Canyon
+Viewing Points for Đurđevića Tara Bridge and the Canyon

-And of course, the view from the bridge itself is also excellent.
+Of course, the view from the bridge itself is fantastic too.

-• Rafting.
-There are also several companies.
-Right from the bridge, they take you on jeeps to the starting point.
-Prices: 30-50 euros, depending on the season and the occupancy of the rafts.
+• Rafting: Several companies offer trips.
+Jeeps take you from the bridge to the starting point.
+Prices start at 50 euros, depending on the season and group size.
 Departures every 2-3 hours.
-It’s better to book in advance or have time available.
+It’s best to book in advance or have flexible timing.

 zipline in montenegro

-You won’t pass by such advertising; it’s right by the bridge.
+You can’t miss this advertisement—it’s right by the bridge.

 zipline near Djurdjević bridge

-Tips for tourists visiting the Tara River Canyon, Durmitor Park, and Đurđevića Tara Bridge
+Tourist Tips for Visiting the Tara River Canyon, Durmitor Park, and Đurđevića Tara Bridge

-The tips will be general; I hope they will help you better plan the perfect trip:
+Here are some general tips to help you plan the perfect trip:

-• The season here is from May to October.
-Rafting stops working by late October, but you can still go ziplining.
+• Season: May to October.
+By late October, rafting is unavailable, but ziplining remains open.
 The same applies to Durmitor Park.

-• The road through Sedlo Pass R14 is closed in winter; sometimes it’s closed from November 1st, so keep that in mind.
+• Road Closures: The R14 road through Sedlo Pass closes for winter, sometimes as early as November 1.
+Keep that in mind.

-• You should come to this region with 2-3 overnight stays.
-Allocate one day for Durmitor Park.
-Black Lake, hiking around the lake, climbing Curevac peak, and boating on Black Lake.
-On the second day, go to Đurđevića Tara Bridge in the Tara Canyon: rafting, ziplining, etc. And there’s no time left for climbing Bobotov Kuk, right? 🙂
+• Recommended Stay: Plan for 2-3 nights.
+Spend one day exploring Durmitor Park, Black Lake, the trail around the lake, Curevac Peak, and maybe a boat ride on Black Lake.
+On the second day, visit Đurđevića Tara Bridge for rafting, ziplining, and more.
+That doesn’t leave much time for climbing Bobotov Kuk, right? 😊

 Durmitor or Prokletija mountains